unsaved/gradle-javaPropFile-plugin/README.txt

 DETAILS

+    [NOTE:  The nesting limitation will be greatly narrowed and simplified in the next release of JavaPropFile.
+You can pull from Git to get the improvement immediately.]
     NESTING LIMITATION.
 You can't depend on sequence in property files.
     As long as you are not referencing pre-existing-but-changing property values, this allows you to nest without concern for sequence.
 But if you